 Internal List: A list of agency employees or state employees who apply and are qualified for the position.

 Active temporary employees may be included where not in conflict with an applicable collective bargaining agreement.

+Separated employees who were active and submitted an application prior to the application close date, unless separated for cause.

 External List: A list of applicants seeking employment with the state who are qualified for the position.